fastmcp-me/mcp-server-eyevinnosc/README.md

 ### Features provided by the local MCP server

+- Create a MinIO storage bucket in OSC.
 - Upload a file to a MinIO storage bucket in OSC.
+- List files on a MinIo storage bucket in OSC.

 ## Setup